Creating and Running a Webman Project in ServBay

 create-project

-command to install Webman in the specified directory.
-We'll call the projectservbay-webman-app
+command to install the Webman framework in your chosen directory.
+Name the projectservbay-webman-app

 :bashcomposer create-project workerman/webman servbay-webman-app

-1Composer will download Webman and its core dependencies from Packagist into the
+1Composer will download Webman and its core dependencies into the

 servbay-webman-app